This post may contain affiliate links. Please read our disclosure policy.

 This Avocado Chickpea Tuna Salad recipe is so easy to make and loaded with texture and flavor.
 So crunchy and fresh-tasting, this salad can be ready to enjoy in just 10 minutes with a no-cook time.
 The ingredients used to make this are pantry staples that you most likely have in your pantry and fridge.
 Enjoy it as is on its own or serve it as a side dish with lunch or dinner.

-Why we love this recipe
+Why I love this recipe

 • Quick & easy: This recipe requires just a handful of simple ingredients that you toss together in one bowl.
 It only takes about 10 minutes to whip up!

-• Perfect for meal prepping: If you meal prep, this easy chickpea tuna salad recipe is perfect for you.
+• Perfect for meal prepping: If you meal prep, this chickpea tuna salad recipe is perfect for you.
 It stores well and tastes great the next day.

 Chickpeas, veggies and avocado mixed in a salad bowl.

-This chickpea tuna salad recipe is made with fresh, wholesome ingredients that are easy to find at the grocery store.
+Made with fresh, wholesome ingredients that are easy to find at the grocery store.
 This salad is very versatile, so feel free to mix and match ingredients as you like.
 Here’s everything you’ll need:

 • Tuna: Use high-quality tuna packed in olive oil.
 You may use tuna packed in water, and then add about 1 tbsp of olive oil to the salad.

 • Chickpeas: Canned chickpeas are the most convenient to use in this salad recipe, as they are already cooked.
 All you have to do is rinse and drain them.
-If you prefer to cook chickpeas from scratch, make sure they are cooled before adding them to the salad.

-• Avocado: Chunks of creamy avocado add richness to the salad.
+• Avocado 🥑: Chunks of creamy avocado add richness to the salad.
 So good!

 • Cherry tomatoes: For a delicious pop of flavor that bursts with juiciness.
 Grape tomatoes or even chopped Roma tomatoes will work as well.